 God knows our time struggles and every other struggle we face as moms and He’s not counting the clock but rather moving along with us in this season.
 He’s not moved by our lack of time, so why should we be?

 I want to show you how it’s still possible to make time for God in every season of your life…yes, even motherhood.

-Growing in faith is an essential part of strengthening you at your core.
-I can wholeheartedly acknowledge I wouldn’t even be here if it weren’t for God!
+Growing in faith is an essential part of strengthening you at your core, especially throughout the seasons of motherhood.